-The Fisher Body Plant 21 was built in 1919 on Piquette Street in Detroit to meet the growing demands of the auto industry.
+The Fisher Body Plant 21, located at 6051 Hastings St, Detroit, MI, was built in 1919 on Piquette Street in Detroit to meet the growing demands of the auto industry.

 The plant served to turn out Buick and Cadillac bodies and focused on the stamping process of the build.

 By 1920 Fisher was producing so many high-quality automotive body parts for several car companies including Cadillac, Ford, Hudson, and other big names.